 There are signs you can look out for if you’re worried that your child might have asthma.
 For example, your child may cough a lot when they’re playing, laughing or crying.

-The main asthma symptom for babies is a cough.
+The main asthma symptom for young children is a cough.
 You may also notice some wheezing, but this isn’t uncommon in very young children as their airways are smaller.

 If you’re at all concerned about your child’s health, our doctors can provide all the help and reassurance you need.

 The symptoms of asthma are similar to the symptoms of many other conditions.
-For example, chest tightness and shortness of breath can also be caused by allergies, while coughing can be caused by something as simple as a chest infection.
+For example, chest tightness and shortness of breath can also be caused by allergies, while coughing can be caused by something like a chest infection.

 It can be difficult to tell exactly what’s wrong without speaking to a doctor.
 However, there are a few clues you can look out for, such as: